jennyhedley/digital-writing-2025/README.md

 - how has your creative writing practice developed? are there new directions?
 Or perhaps it has confirmed something about your practice as it was?
 - what particular aspects of code-based writing and E-Lit might inform your practice from here on?
 Perhaps you will take an aspect of E-Lit into an analogue space?
 Perhaps you will never go near code ever again!

-Showcase presentation idea - drawing on your reflections, perhaps everyone reads one line of a collage work made up of expectations from week 1 and current reflections on learning.
+Showcase presentation idea - drawing on your reflections, perhaps everyone reads one line of a collective collage work made up of expectations from week 1 and current reflections on learning.
 This is just a suggestion but it could be fun.
 We can finalise on Wednesday.

 These are your expectations from Week 1:
 - Understanding what’s happening in the digital space as an analogue person